22 HR Policies in India: Your Company Must Have in India (2023)

 Though it is not a legal requirement to adapt to the changing times, it isn’t smart to stick to the traditional work patterns either.
 Having adaptive work cultures helps employees be more productive as well as improves employee engagement.
 This is an HR policy in India that is often overlooked, however, should be included.

-13. Communications Policy
+13. Nondiscrimination Policy

 Discrimination can take several forms, it can be based on prejudices of age, colour, sex, caste, creed or more.
 However, it is an employee’s fundamental right to be treated equally and without discrimination.